Many landlords think that they can let themselves into your apartment any time they want. This is not true.

 If you have a lease and it states other reasons that your landlord can enter your apartment, that part of your lease is illegal.20

-If you do not have a lease or a written tenancy agreement, then arguably the landlord cannot enter your apartment unless she must make repairs or has a court order.21
+If you do not have a lease or a written tenancy agreement

-Whether you have a lease or not, you are still required to allow your landlord reasonable access (by appointment if possible) for the purpose of making repairs to Sanitary Code violations.22
+With or without a lease, you are required to allow your landlord reasonable access (by appointment if possible) for the purpose of making repairs to Sanitary Code violations.22

 The law also does not require you to give a landlord a key to your apartment.23